JuanjoCatala/IPShow/README.md

 ## Features to add

-Soon color will be added.
+Soon color will be added and I'll be in search of the best API

 ## Recomendations

-For a more comfortable use, add the script to your #PATH
+For a more comfortable use, add the script to your $PATH